 The minimum number of parking spaces required to be supplied for each category of use shall be provided as indicated in this section.
 No maximum number of offstreet parking spaces have been provided for uses in this district.
 Requirements for renovation, enlargements or use changes apply only to net new floor area and/or the incremental increase in parking demand that accompanies a higher intensity use.

-Requirements may be satisfied either on-site, onstreet along adjacent public street frontages, by constructing or purchasing spaces in off-site parking structures, and/or by payment of an in-lieu parking fee to fund shared public parking.
+Requirements may be satisfied either on-site, on-street along adjacent public street frontages, by constructing or purchasing spaces in off-site parking structures, and/or by payment of an in-lieu parking fee to fund shared pubp.
+122 FIVE: Land Use Policies for the Districts lic parking.
 Curbside parking directly in front of a parcel, including partial spaces where at least seventy-five percent (75%) of their length lies directly in front of a parcel, may count towards minimum parking requirements for that site.

-- A. Administrative, professional, and government offices: Minimum -1 space per 400 square feet (2.5/1,000 sf). - B. Automobile sales, services and rentals: Minimum -1 space per 300 square feet (3.3/1,000 sf). - C. Health and exercise studios: Minimum 1 space per 200 square feet (2.5/1,000 sf). - D. Lodging: Minimum -1.125 spaces per unit (One space for each living or sleeping unit, plus one space for each 10 such units). - E. Manufacturing and light industrial Uses: Minimum -1 space per 300 square feet (3.3/1,000 sf). - F. Medical and dental offices: Minimum -1 space per 150 square feet (6.6/1,000 sf). - G. Places of public assembly (including entertainment uses such as billiards and pool parlor, bowling alleys, and movie theaters): Minimum -1 space for each 5 fixed seats or 1 space per 50 square feet used for assembly purposes, whichever is greater. - H. Residential and live-work Minimum -1 space per one-bedroom unit, 2 spaces per two-bedroom unit or larger; one additional guest space per five dwelling units (or .2 spaces of guest parking per unit).
+- A. Administrative, professional, and government offices: Minimum -1 space per 400 square feet (2.5/1,000 sf). - B. Automobile sales, services and rentals: Minimum-1 space per 300 square feet (3.3/1,000 sf). - C. Health and exercise studios: Minimum 1 space per 200 square feet (2.5/1,000 sf). - D. Lodging: Minimum -1.125 spaces per unit (One space for each living or sleeping unit, plus one space for each 10 such units). - E. Manufacturing and light industrial Uses: Minimum -1 space per 300 square feet (3.3/1,000 sf). - F. Medical and dental offices: Minimum -1 space per 200 square feet (5/1,000 sf). - G. Places of public assembly (including entertainment uses such as billiards and pool parlor, bowling alleys, and movie theaters): Minimum -1 space for each 5 fixed seats or 1 space per 50 square feet used for assembly purposes, whichever is greater. - H. Residential and live-work Minimum -1 space per one-bedroom unit, 2 spaces per two-bedroom unit or larger; one additional guest space per five dwelling units (or .2 spaces of guest parking per unit).
 Guest parking may be provided off site through payment of an in-lieu fee. - 1.
 Special Condition: In-Lieu Fee For residential units, payment of an in-lieu fee is limited to twenty five percent (25%) of the total spaces required.
-A minimum seventy-five percent (75%) of required parking must be provided on-site. - I. Retail uses at Neighborhood Services Overlay Areas: Minimum -1 space per 600 square feet (1.6/1,000 sf). - J. Retail Sales and Service Commercial Uses: Minimum -1 space per 200 square feet (5/1,000 sf). - K. Industrial uses are parked at one space for each 750 square feet of gross floor area up to and including 72,000 square feet, and thereafter one space for each 1,000 square feet of gross floor area; or one space for each two employees on the largest shift, whichever is greater.
+A minimum seventy-five percent (75%) of required parking must be provided on-site. - I. Retail uses at Neighborhood Services Overlay Areas: Minimum -1 space per 600 square feet (1.6/1,000 sf). - J. Retail Sales and Service Commercial Uses: Minimum -1 space per 200 square feet (5/1,000 sf).